 Roles and responsibilities for E&S management (including TA)

-The environmental and social management plans (ESMP) indicated in the ESMF will require environmental and social management technical assistance and supervision, in particular during the first 18 months of the project when building construction and equipment installation work will be completed.
+The environmental and social management plans (ESMP) indicated in the ESMF will require environmental and social management technical assistance and supervision, on a punctual basis in each country when building construction and equipment installation work are required.
 Details of weather observation facilities and associated buildings would be finalised for each country either through the PMU (see Annex 2, FS, Chapter 5).

-It is recommended that the project owner, the IOC, hire a Contractor EMP to ensure the incorporation of E&S risk assessment in any service providers’ work plan.
+It is recommended that the project executing entity, the IOC, hire a Contractor EMP to ensure the incorporation of E&S risk assessment in any service providers’ work plan.
 A single contractor might be expected to be selected per country, other than for specialised facilities (eg Doppler Radar installation or the wave monitoring buoys – see ESMF).
 During plan development, such companies will need to liaise with the regional contractor – the Environmental and Social Officer – and ultimately obtain plan approval.

-Environmental and Social Officers (E&SO – 1 regional and 4 national for each country) will be appointed as part of the PMU for approval and outline permitting by the national authorities to establish the necessary documentation for national legal compliance purposes.
+Environmental and Social Officers (E&SO – 1 regional E&SO and 4 national E&SO for each country – on a part time basis) will be appointed as part of the PMU for approval and outline permitting by the national authorities to establish the necessary documentation for national legal compliance purposes.
 Local site access permits, building inspection or other requirements will be the responsibility of the contractor to obtain.
 The E&SO will therefore be responsible initially for facilitating national authorisations, permits and where necessary ESIA at whatever level of detail is required by national authorities.

 Exceptionally certain facilities such as the Radar Doppler may be expected to require more detailed planning documentation.
-Where there is a national requirement for an ESIA statement, the E&SO will seek to appoint a consultant to prepare necessary documentation to meet the country permitting requirements.
+Where there is a national requirement for an ESIA statement, the E&SO will seek to appoint a consultant to prepare necessary documentation to meet the country requirements.
 This is likely to be a national consultant, and such a person will be required to visit sites and produce the detailed documentation that may be required.

 The E&SO will be responsible for environmental and social due diligence in implementation and will be co-opted into siting decision-making, in particular where alternative facility sites are apparent and an optimisation choice is required.
 During construction the E&SO will be responsible for impromptu visits to verify that implementation is in line with permit stipulations and national legislative requirements.
 The implementation unit or sector promoter of the given works (e.g. meteorological office) will liaise with the E&SO and together be responsible to see that codes of good engineering and environmental practice, national legislation compliance and the IFC Guidelines on Environmental Health and Safety are implemented.